Prominent Hollywood Women Launch Anti-Harassment Action Plan

 In an effort to combat the systemic sexual harassment in Hollywood and in workplaces throughout the country, 300 leading actresses and female agents, writers, directors, producers, and entertainment executives announced an initiative on Monday called Time’s Up.
 In an open letter, which also ran as a full-page ad in the New York Times, the group pledged support to working-class women.
 “It’s very hard for us to speak righteously about the rest of anything if we haven’t cleaned our own house,” Shonda Rhimes told the Times.
 “If this group of women can’t fight for a model for other women who don’t have as much power and privilege, then who can?”

-Time’s Up members include Ashley Judd, Eva Longoria, America Ferrera, Natalie Portman, Rashida Jones, Emma Stone, Kerry Washington and Reese Witherspoon, Jill Soloway, Lena Waithe, and many many more.
+Time’s Up members include Ashley Judd, Eva Longoria, America Ferrera, Natalie Portman, Rashida Jones, Emma Stone, Kerry Washington, Reese Witherspoon, Jill Soloway, Lena Waithe, and many many more.